 |

-law firm Foster Swift Collins & Smith, PC, in its Farmington Hills office, where I'm a Shareholder.
+law firm Foster Swift Collins & Smith, PC, in its Southfield office, where I'm an Equity Shareholder.

 My areas of practice include commercial litigation, insurance defense and coverage, sporting and recreational liability,

-agribusiness law and liability, and equine law.
-As a lawyer, I especially enjoy trial work; I've tried cases before
+fraud litigation, agribusiness law and liability, real estate litigation, and equine law.
+I've tried cases before

-juries in 4 states (Michigan, Ohio, Illinois, and Connecticut) and have been admitted as pro hac vice counsel
+juries in 4 states (Michigan, Ohio, Illinois, and Connecticut) and have been counsel on cases in 21 jurisdictions nationwide.

-of lawyers in my firm and the cooperation of fellow counsel and judges.
+Executive Director, lawyers in my firm, and the cooperation of fellow counsel and judges.
 Aside from my law practice, I

 also enjoy speaking and lecturing on liability, insurance, and risk management at seminars, conventions, CLE programs,

-200 articles on legal subjects.
-I grew up in the Detroit area and graduated from Emory College in 1983 and Emory Law
+on the cover).
+I grew up in the Detroit area and graduated from Emory

 |